 Benefits for Type 2 Diabetics

 Researchers in Sweden conducted a pilot study to compare the effects of a hunter-gatherer diet and a diabetes diet in patients with type 2 diabetes.
 Participants ate a Paleolithic diet that consisted of lean meat, fish, fruits, vegetables, root vegetables, eggs and nuts for three months.
-Compared to the diabetes diet, the hunter-gatherer diet resulted in a greater improvement in cardiovascular risk factors and glycemic control.
+Compared to the usual diabetic diet, the hunter-gatherer diet resulted in a greater improvement in cardiovascular risk factors and glycemic control.
 The results were published in the July 2009 issue of the journal "Cardiovascular Diabetology."

 Whether It's Right for You